Most Valuable Players

+Even audiences who might not already be fans of musical theater will enjoy this heartwarming movie.
 It's amazing how much talent there is in Lehigh and Northhampton, Penn., and Warren, NJ.
 It's not only the inspiring kids who perform with effervescent heart and soul for these productions but also the teachers and the staffs of chorale directors, choreographers, costumers, and set designers.
 Director Matthew D. Kallis does a superb job of re-creating the excitement, camaraderie, and joy of all the participants.
-His stewardship, along with the work of writer Christopher Lockhart and editor Zack Braff, keeps the film moving, engaging, and always accessible, even for audiences who might not already be fans of musical theater.
+His stewardship, along with the work of writer Christopher Lockhart and editor Zack Braff, keeps Most Valuable Players moving, engaging, and always accessible.
 The unexpected illness of a key adult player in the story ups the ante for Kallis, and he takes it on with a gentle, effective hand.

 Families can talk about stereotypes that are sometimes associated with musical theater people (nerdy, gay, weird).
-In what ways, if any, did this movie shatter those stereotypes?
+In what ways, if any, did Most Valuable Players shatter those stereotypes?